rblades/dhworkbook_master/docs/supporting materials/git-rstudio.md

 # Using Git with rstudio-pubs-static

-1. Before you can use git to keep track of your changes to your R project, you need to tell the Git program (which keeps snapshots of your changes) who you are.
+1. Before you can use git to keep track of your changes to your R project, you need to tell the git program (which keeps snapshots of your changes) who you are.
 To do this, execute the following commands in the command line:
     `$ git config --global user.email "you@example.com"`
     `$ git config --global user.name "Your Name"`